kopsis/starr-ridge-hoa/_posts/handbook/2023-01-31-management-website.markdown

 You should be asked to change your password (sorry, we don't have a copy of that screen).
 Simply follow the instructions on the page.
 Chose a strong password and write it down so you don't loose it.
-By the time you need to login again, it is very easy to foget the password you chose.
+By the time you need to login again, it is very easy to forget the password you chose.

 ### Home Page

 With the registration and login dance behind you, the system will show you something similar to the following screen.
 It may look a little different in different web browsers (particularly if you're on a smartphone).
-Also, some of the menu items are restricted to members of the Board or Committies -- don't be concerned if you don't see them.
+Also, some of the menu items are restricted to members of the Board or Committees -- don't be concerned if you don't see them.

 ![Screenshot of Main Page](/assets/eunify/str_eunify_03.png)